nextai-translator/bob-plugin-openai-translator/docs/configuration_manual_EN.md

   - When enabled, translation results will be displayed in real-time

   - When disabled, results will be displayed all at once after translation is complete

+### Thinking Mode

+- Optional

+- Default value: Disable

+- Description

+  - Only some models support controlling the thinking mode through this setting

+  - Disabling can reduce latency and token consumption, suitable for translation scenarios

 ### Temperature